Bryan Cranston’s ‘Power Rangers’ Character Revealed In New Trailer

 Many viewers noted that in the new film, which is based on the hit 1993 TV series Mighty Morphin’ Power Rangers, the visual effects team has given Bryan Cranston’s character quite the CGI upgrade compared to the original 1993 TV show.

-You've got to see Bryan Cranston as Zordon in the gritty new trailer for @ThePowerRangers movie ????✨ https://t.co/QtjkrCSWdm pic.twitter.com/KSxOY3UrRQ
+You’ve got to see Bryan Cranston as Zordon in the gritty new trailer for @ThePowerRangers movie????✨ https://t.co/QtjkrCSWdm pic.twitter.com/KSxOY3UrRQ

 — MTV UK (@MTVUK) January 21, 2017